AnoushkaVyas/PatchMatch/proposal.md

 From patches in the bottom image, the algorithm will aim to reconstruct the top image.
 The various iterations of the algorithm that have been descrived above are seen.
 After about 5 iterations all the patches stop changing, and we achieve convergence.

+A GUI will be built for the patch match algorithm as well to show a visualization.